bustardcelly/as3couchdb/README.markdown

       }
     }

+The following is an example of instantiating a CouchDatabase with a custom CouchModelEntity:

+	var mediator:ICouchActionMediator = new CouchDatabaseActionMediator();
+	var request:IServiceRequest = new HTTPCouchRequest();
+	var entity:CouchModelEntity = new CouchModelEntity( "http://127.0.0.1:5984", "contacts", request, mediator );
+	var database:ContactDatabase = new ContactDatabase( entity );
+	database.addEventListener( CouchActionType.CREATE, handleDatabaseReadCreate, false, 0, true );
+	database.createIfNotExist();
+	...
+	protected function handleDatabaseReadCreate( evt:CouchEvent ):void
+	{
+		var result:CouchServiceResult = evt.data as CouchServiceResult;
+		var database:ContactDatabase = result.data as ContactDatabase;
+	}

-The following is an example of a custom CouchDocument model:
+The following is an example of a custom CouchDocument model using annotations:

     [DocumentService(url="http://127.0.0.1:5984", name="contacts")]
     [ServiceMediator(name="com.custardbelly.as3couchdb.mediator.CouchDocumentActionMediator")]